ZenonSeth/respec/doc/api.md

     -- Optional: disables player:set_formspec_prepend.
 Corresponds to `no_prepend[]`

     allow_close = true,
-    -- Optional: if false, disable using closing formspec via esc or similar.
-Corresponds to `allow_close[]`
+    -- Optional.
+Default is true.
+If set to false, disable using closing formspec via esc or similar.
+    -- Corresponds to `allow_close[]`

     -- Background Color config: these 3 elements correspond to a `bgcolor[]` formspec element